 If you love the authentic and traditional flavors of Mexican cuisine then you simply must learn how to prepare poblano peppers correctly — trust me the work really pays off.

-Lay Directly on The Burner
+Step #1: Lay Directly on The Gas Burner

-You’ll want to use the tongs to help arrange the peppers so that they don’t fall off and to help ensure even heat/flame on each one.
+You’ll want to use tongs to help arrange the peppers so that they don’t fall off and to help ensure even heat/flame on each one.

-Slowly the Poblanos will get little blisters that will darken and make a little popping sound.
+Slowly the peppers will get little blisters that will darken and make a little popping sound.
 Use the tongs to keep turning them so that the entire pepper is evenly charred on all sides.

 Do not leave them unattended because you want the other skin just to darken like in the pictures and not burn entirely and turn to ash.